 Creator of all, the imprisoned Lady needs Ris, her last vessel, to find the Heart of Creation.
-The Darkness seeks to corrupt the vessel and his hold on the Lady, and with it, the world.
+The Darkness seeks to corrupt the vessel and retain his hold on the Lady, and with it, the world.

 Ris finds help from a pair of Paladins of Light who aid her in cleansing the evil taint from the lands.
 As her power grows, so do her questions.
 How can she restore balance to the world and free the Lady?
-Should the Lady or is she as much at fault for the evil in the world as the Darkness?
+Should the Lady be trusted or is she as much at fault for the evil in the world as the Darkness?
 With powerful demons War, Ruin, and Plague at her heels, Ris struggles to stay alive as she tries to unravel the secrets hidden within her before it's too late.